-Endorsed by the Climate Bonds, the AIIB-Amundi Climate Change Investment Framework's approach translates the key objectives of the Paris Agreement into fundamental metrics to assess an issuer’s level of alignment with climate change mitigation, adaptation and low-carbon transition objectives.
+Previously launched in Sept 2020 as a Working Paper the AIIB-Amundi Climate Change Investment Framework's was the first publication around this work.
+The approach in this paper translated the key objectives of the Paris Agreement into fundamental metrics to assess an issuer’s level of alignment with climate change mitigation, adaptation and low-carbon transition objectives.

 Analysing Issuers' Alignment to 2º